-This quarterly report on Form 10-Q for the period ended June 30, 2023 (this "Quarterly Report") contains certain forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+This quarterly report on Form 10-Q for the period ended September 30, 2023 (this "Quarterly Report") contains certain forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 These forward-looking statements involve risks and uncertainties and reflect our current views with respect to, among other things, future events and our financial performance.
 When used in this Quarterly Report, the words "believe," "may," "could," "will," "estimate," "continue," "anticipate," "intend," "expect," "indicate," "seek," "should," "would," and similar expressions are intended to identify forward-looking statements, though not all forward-looking statements contain these identifying words.
 These forward-looking statements are not historical facts, and are based on current expectations, estimates and projections about our industry, management's beliefs and certain assumptions made by management, many of which, by their nature, are inherently uncertain and beyond our control.
 Accordingly, we caution you that any such forward-looking statements are not guarantees of future performance and are subject to risks, assumptions, estimates and uncertainties that are difficult to predict.
 These forward-looking statements include, without limitation, statements about the following matters:

-- future financial performance, including any growth or expansion plans and opportunities; - our ability to expand our fire safety business; - our beliefs regarding certain trends and growth drivers in our fire safety business; - our ability to grow long-term value through, among other things, the continuing performance improvement of our existing operations, execution of a disciplined capital allocation and management of our capital structure; - our expectations regarding future capital expenditures; - cash flow projections; - our ability to maintain a leadership position in any market; - expectations concerning sources of revenue; - expectations about demand for fire retardant products, equipment and services; - the size of the markets we compete in and potential opportunities in such markets or new markets; - our expectations regarding the impact of significant infrequent events, such as the COVID-19 pandemic and the conflict in Ukraine, on our business; - · expectations concerning certain of our products' ability to protect life and property as population settlement locations change; - · expectations concerning the markets in which we will operate in the coming years, overall economic conditions and disruptive weather events; - · expectations concerning repurchases of our Ordinary Shares (as defined below) under the Share Repurchase Plan (as defined below); - our beliefs regarding the sufficiency of our current sources of liquidity to fund our future liquidity requirements, our expectations regarding the types of future liquidity requirements and our expectations regarding the availability of future sources of liquidity; - · our expectations and beliefs regarding accounting and tax matters; and - the expected outcome of litigation matters and the effect of such claims on business, financial condition, results of operations or cash flows.
+- · future financial performance, financial projections or estimates used, including any growth or expansion plans and opportunities; - our ability to expand our fire safety business; - · our beliefs regarding certain trends and growth drivers in our fire safety business, including weather and climate trends; - our ability to grow long-term value through, among other things, the continuing performance improvement of our existing operations, execution of a disciplined capital allocation and management of our capital structure; - our expectations regarding future capital expenditures; - · our ability to offset inflationary pressure; - cash flow projections; - our ability to maintain a leadership position in any market; - · expectations concerning sources of revenue; - expectations about demand for fire retardant products, equipment and services; - the size of the markets we compete in and potential opportunities in such markets or new markets; - · our expectations regarding the impact of significant infrequent events, such as the COVID-19 pandemic and the conflict in Ukraine, on our business; - expectations concerning certain of our products' ability to protect life and property as population settlement locations change; - · expectations concerning the markets in which we will operate in the coming years, overall economic conditions and disruptive weather events; - expectations concerning repurchases of our Ordinary Shares (as defined below) under the Share Repurchase Plan (as defined below); - our beliefs regarding the sufficiency of our current sources of liquidity to fund our future liquidity requirements, our expectations regarding the types of future liquidity requirements and our expectations regarding the availability of future sources of liquidity; - our expectations regarding our remediation plan for material weaknesses; - our beliefs regarding the assumptions and estimates used in assessing goodwill, including our beliefs regarding the methods and approaches a market participant would use: - our ability to maintain an inventory position that is substantially balanced between our purchases and sales; - · our expectations and beliefs regarding accounting and tax matters; and - the expected outcome of litigation matters and the effect of such claims on business, financial condition, results of operations or cash flows.